Language Selection

 Methods and Interpretation of Results:

-A four-fold or greater increase in IgG titre between two serum samples drawn at least 2 weeks apart and tested in parallel is considered presumptive evidence of a recent or current infection with A. phagocytophilum.
+Commercial IFA kit.
+This is a semi-quantitative test for the detection of IgG antibodies to A. phagocytophilum.
+A four-fold or greater increase in IgG titre between two serum samples drawn 1 to 2 weeks apart is considered presumptive evidence of a recent or current infection with A. phagocytophilum.
 An IgG endpoint greater than 1:64 alone should not be relied on for a diagnosis of Anaplasmosis.

 Initiation of antibiotic treatment prior to testing may result in decreased antibody production which will affect the outcome of serological testing.
-However, if infection with A. phagocytophilum is suspected based on clinical symptoms, treatment should be initiated.

 Turnaround Time: